easycoder/rbrstory/rbrstory/software/router.md

 # Changing the house router #

+This information is provided by Deepseek and has not been followed through on a live installation.

 Connecting to a new Wi-Fi access point solely by modifying config files is a classic system administration task and is very common on headless servers (like Raspberry Pis) or minimal installations.

 Using NetworkManager (Recommended for Desktops)